About First Women

 She has regularly contributed to the likes of British GLAMOUR , Men’s Health, Cosmopolitan, The Sunday Times Style magazine and she has blogged for The Huffington Post.
 She has also written for international titles in Australia and the UAE.
-She joins First Women as editorial director – her history of fashion shoot co-ordination and celebrity interviews (with the likes of Rihanna and Ioan Gruffudd)both invaluable skills for the project.
+She joins First Women as editorial director – her history of fashion shoot co-ordination and celebrity interviews (with the likes of Rihanna and Ioan Gruffudd) bring invaluable skills for the project.

 Jacqui Yeoell – Online technical wizardry